 Prednisone is a prescription corticosteroid that works by lowering inflammation in the body and suppressing the immune system.
-Prednisone treats several conditions such as skin problems, allergies, arthritis, lupus, ulcerative colitis, leukemia, gastrointestinal diseases and lung problems such as asthma.
+Prednisone treats several conditions such as skin problems, allergies, arthritis, lupus, leukemia and other forms of cancer, gastrointestinal diseases such as ulcerative colitis, flares of multiple sclerosis and lung problems such as asthma.

 The U.S. Food and Drug Administration first approved prednisone in 1955 for treating rheumatoid arthritis.
 Since then, health care providers have prescribed it to millions of Americans.

-Prednisone is available as an oral tablet in delayed-release and regular formulas.
+Prednisone is available as an oral tablet in delayed-release and regular forms.
 It’s also available in an oral liquid.
-The drug is available in generic form and under the following brand names: Deltasone, Prednicot, predniSONE Intensol, Rayos, Sterapred and Sterapred DS.
+The drug is available in generic form and under the following brand names: Deltasone, PredniSONE Intensol and Rayos.

-Prednisone is a synthetic glucocorticoid, a natural hormone produced in the adrenal glands.
+Prednisone is a synthetic version of glucocorticoid, which is a natural hormone produced in the adrenal glands.
 It replaces low levels of steroids in the body.
 Glucocorticoids are potent anti-inflammatories that reduce redness and swelling.
 They also suppress the immune system.

 The most common prednisone side effects include alteration in glucose tolerance (high blood sugar), fluid retention, rise in blood pressure, increased appetite, behavioral and mood changes and weight gain.
 These are more common in patients receiving larger doses or who are on long-term therapy.